 Yes, there is additional criterion for a voluntary and involuntary Florida Baker Act not included here.
-For example, a law enforcement officer may transport an individual to a facility for evaluation if there is reason to believe that the individual's behavior meets statutory guidelines for involuntary examination.
+For an example, a law enforcement officer may transport an individual to a facility for evaluation if there is reason to believe that the individual’s behavior meets statutory guidelines for involuntary examination.

 If you are willing to swear in a Petition for Involuntary Examination that you have personally witnessed an individual causing harm to themselves or others, an “Ex Parte” for an Involuntary Examination can be completed at the Clerk’s Office, Mental Health Division.

 A family member or interested person may fill out the petition and affidavit in the Clerk’s Office.
 You will need to provide proper identification and have personally witnessed the individual’s actions.

 Your sworn affidavit will be reviewed by the court.
 If the court believes, based on the evidence provided in the petition and affidavit, the judge will enter an order for the sheriff to pick up and transport the person to the nearest receiving facility.

 The sheriff will make every attempt to take the person into custody and transport the person to a facility.
 If the person cannot be located by the sheriff, the sheriff will hold the order for seven (7) days and continue attempts to take the person into custody.

 A person may not be detained for more than 72 hours.